FascodeNet/medit-themes/README.md

 ### Activation
   1. Open the preferences
   2. Switch to the "Font & Colors" tab
-  3. Select `Adapta` from the "Color Scheme" list
+  3. Select `Adapta Gedit` from the "Color Scheme" list